Ogre: In modern fiction

-In modern times, ogres have appeared in the Dungeons & Dragons role-playing game as large, powerful humanoid creatures, with slightly below average intelligence, throughout its editions as adversaries but also playable characters.
+In modern times, ogres have appeared in the Dungeons & Dragons role-playing game as large, powerful humanoid creatures, with below average intelligence, throughout its editions as adversaries but also playable characters.
 The ogre was counted among the ten best low-level monsters by the authors of Dungeons & Dragons for Dummies.
 They posit that the ogre "teaches players about fighting big, powerful, stupid monsters, which is an iconic D&D experience".

-The green-skinned ogre Shrek is a fictional character created by the American author William Steig that since 1990 has appeared in a book, several movies by DreamWorks Animation, a TV series, and a musical.
+The green-skinned ogre Shrek is a fictional character created by the American author William Steig that since 1990 has appeared in a book, several movies by DreamWorks Animation, and a musical.

 The Ogre Mulgarath is the main antagonist in The Spiderwick Chronicles books series (also adapted into a film and a TV series).

 Ogres make up the army of Duke Igthorn, antagonists in Adventures of the Gummi Bears.

 In this children's TV series, they are presented as anthropomorphized creatures, emphasized through neomedieval trappings in clothing and equipment.

-In Smurfs, ogres like Bigmouth appear human-like but are stouter than humans.
+In The Smurfs, ogres like Bigmouth appear human-like but are stouter than humans.